newsuk/times-components/.github/CONTRIBUTING.md

 Android and iOS interpret fonts differently.
 The style property for `fontFamily` on iOS refers to the internal post script name of the font.
 The style property for `fontFamily` on Android refers to the filename of the font.
 React Native Android only supports [4 font weights](https://github.com/facebook/react-native/blob/master/ReactAndroid/src/main/java/com/facebook/react/views/text/ReactFontManager.java), therefore we have made the following conventions

+Also the fonts should have the correct `weight` and `style` meta attributes

 ## For all fonts which are; regular, bold, italic, bold and italic variants

 ### Filename format (physical file name): `<fontname>_<weight>` eg